Yazeed337/Trip-Request-Management-System-Laravel/README.md

 ## Usage

 - Visit the local URL shown in the terminal (typically http://127.0.0.1:8000).
-- Register a new account or log in.
+- Register a new account or log in using already created accounts like "admin@sawwah.com" password: admin123. or "user@example.com" password: user123.
-- Submit trip requests, view statuses, and manage approvals as per your role.
+- Submit trip requests, view statuses from admin control panel, and manage approvals from the dashboard.
+- Send contact messages using the contact us section.
+(Messages will be displayed in the admin dashboard).
+- Known bugs: Logging out requires page refresh otherwise page will be unresponsive.
 ## Contributing

 Contributions are welcome!
 Please open issues and submit pull requests for improvements or bug fixes.